mjbradvica/MediatorBuddy/README.md

 ## Built-In Http Status Code Support

-If you are using MediatorBuddy for API projects, there is built-in support for most, but not all HTTP non-error status codes.
+This is the current list of HTTP non-error status codes supported by the library.
+These are based on this [method list](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase?view=aspnetcore-8.0#methods).

 | Codes | Supported          |
 | ----- | ------------------ |